subraatakumar/DSA-JavaScript/subratsir/react-native/async-storage.md

 Don't use Async storage to store tokens or secrets.

 It can be used for persisting non-sensitive data across app runs, redux state, graphql state etc.

+React Native does not come bundled with any way of storing sensitive data.
+However, there are pre-existing solutions for Android and iOS platforms.

+Android - Secure Shared Preferences
+IOS - Keychain Services